AmandaDiscord/Amanda/README.md

 - Simple and clean navigation.
 - Multilingual.
 See [her translations](https://github.com/AmandaDiscord/Lang).
 - YouTube and local playlist support.
+- Audio filter control such as pitch and speed.

 # Self Hosting
 Please read through her [documentation repo](https://github.com/AmandaDiscord/Docs).
 (It may not always be up to date).